-I am experienced enough to appreciate these times, a handful of years ago my OCD would have filled these tranquil hours with scenes of grotesque horror.
+I am experienced enough to appreciate these times, a handful of years ago my OCD would have filled these tranquil hours with graphic scenes of horror.
 This afternoon, sipping cold juice in a garden overlooking a glorious blue sea, and grateful of the peace, I regressed to less placid days…

-…I wasn’t counting but it must have been over twenty times.
+I wasn’t counting but it must have been over twenty times.

-Twenty times I’d imagined the bullet exploding into her face.
+Twenty bullets exploding into her face.